 When wine shipped by us is returned due to fault on the part of the buyer (incorrect address, not at home on delivery days, recipient too young) the cost of any subsequent deliveries will be borne by the buyer.

 By default, Sylvie's ships the OWC separately from the wines.
-If you do not wish us to do this, you must inform us within 48 hours after the end of the auction.
+If you do not wish us to do this, you must inform us within 2 working days after the end of the auction.

-In the case of wines with an investment value, Sylvie's does not split the wine from the OWC.
-Such wines will be sent on a Euro-pallet, unless you declare in writing that you are prepared to allow the wine to be shipped via a parcel service.
+In the case of wines with an expected investment value, Sylvie's does not split the wine from the closed and/or banded OWC.
+Such wines will be sent on a Euro-pallet or be stored here waiting for additional purchases.
+If this solution does not appeal to you, you must declare in writing that you are prepared to allow the wine to be shipped in an OWC via a parcel service.
 In addition, you accept an increased risk of damage.
-Only wine merchants may claim compensation for stained labels.
-Additionally, for merchants, damage caused by movement of the bottles in the crate during transport will not be compensated.

-If you have an excise duty permit and you would like Sylvie's to organize pallet transport for a destination within the EU, we offer refrigerated transport.
-In some countries, refrigerated transport is possible with a 24-hour or 48-hour guarantee.
+If you have an excise duty permit and you would like Sylvie's to organize pallet transport for a destination within the EU, we offer also refrigerated transport.
+This gives you the opportunity to receive wines during a longer period of the year.
 If you require refrigerated transport to a country outside the EU, please ask us about your options.

 In order to be eligible to receive refrigerated transport deliveries, you need to be open continuously during office hours.
 You accept that variations in the expected delivery time could occur right up to the last minute, and that in B2B transport the driver will not let you know when delivery is impending.